aws-samples/aws-transcribe-translate-summarize-live-streams-in-browser/README.md

 ## Overview

 This is a real time transcription and translation Chrome extension.
-It will transcribe your meeting and provide a translation in the desired language.
-After the meeting is over, it will provide a summary of the key points.
+It will transcribe your live stream and provide a translation in the desired language.
+After the live stream is over, it will provide a summary of the key points.

 It is built on AWS Cloud and it is based on the following services:
 - Amazon Transcribe to transcribe the meeting/video, including automatic detection of the audio language;